Not Affiliated With the Social Security Administration

 Can you afford to wait?
 Do you need the income now?

-Claim early if: Lost job and need income, have high-interest debt, don't have other retirement savings.
+Claim early if: Lost job and need income, have high-interest debt, do not have other retirement savings.

 Wait if: Have savings to cover expenses until 70, still working with good income, have a pension or 401(k).